firstwiki/original_archive/index.php/FIRSTwiki:Statistics/index.html.md

 # Forbidden

-You don't have permission to access /index.php/Special:Statistics on this server.
+You don't have permission to access Special:Statistics on this server.

 Additionally, a 403 Forbidden error was encountered while trying to use an